 LunarCube Add-On Module

-The new LunarCube module for CubeSat adds lunar mission simulation and analysis tools.
+The LunarCube module for CubeSat adds lunar mission simulation and analysis tools.
 These include an end-to-end simulation for lunar spacecraft, lunar gravity models and mission planning tools.

 The license for the CubeSat toolbox is for an entire university CubeSat or nanosatellite team.
 Up to 10 users may register for technical support.
 To register users you must send Princeton Satellite Systems a list of user’s names and their university email addresses.
 Gmail, etc. addresses will not be accepted.
 If purchased for commercial use than the license is per user as with our other toolboxes.